karltunmoreno/Passenger-Counter/README.md

 > Simple blog JS counter app for practice

-1This is a demonstration of a  human detection, tracking and counting system built using deep learning based computer vision.
+1. This is a demonstration of a  human detection, tracking and counting system built using deep learning based computer vision.
 For human detection <a href="https://karltunmoreno.github.io/Passenger-Counter/" target="_blank">Pedrestron</a> model has been used.
 It can keep the count of peple who passed a line in each direction.
 Update or refresh and start over on the count.